 As warm weather rolls in and restrictions begin to lift, people are looking for a sense of normalcy with the approach of summer in the wake of the COVID-19 pandemic.
-The Center for Disease Control (CDC) recommends practicing social distancing in our everyday lives for the foreseeable future, but that doesn’t mean we can’t still have a little fun this summer!
+The Center for Disease Control (CDC) recommends remaining socially distant in our everyday lives for the foreseeable future, but that doesn’t mean we can’t still have a little fun this summer!
 Despite the circumstances, continuing to hold community events for your tenants is vital for maintaining resident satisfaction and retention.
 Now more than ever, your renters are looking for a sense of support from their community, whether it be increased communication or social connection.
 Providing services and activities for your tenants while abiding by social distancing guidelines can go a long way in these unprecedented times.
 Whether everyone participates or not, you’ll be demonstrating that your property cares and strives to increase satisfaction.

 The following list of community events includes ideas that are safe, will keep your residents connected, and provide activities right at home.